stefanocudini/labshub/README.md

-# Labs
+# LabsHub

-A static site generator to create a Hub to organizing a set of NPM packages by keywords
+A static site generator to create an Hub to organizing a set of NPM packages by keywords

-Labs generate automatically a nice and simple user interface that shows projects including their name, description and allows you to search through the keywords defined in each *package.json* files.
+LabsHub generate automatically a nice and simple user interface that shows projects including their name, description and allows you to search through the keywords defined in each *package.json* files.

 [Demo](http://labs.easyblog.it/)